BrycenAB/PatientTrackingApp/README.md

   ```bash
   python app.py
 ```
-The application will be accessible at http://localhost:5000/register. (will be w/o 'register' once the homepage is done)
+The application will be accessible at http://localhost:5000/

 ## Project Structure